petermarigold/filestapler/README.md

 <img src="http://www.petermarigold.com/upload/257844/images/8ABB5CD8A0504576.jpg">

 ## Description
-File Stapler is a desktop tool that staples together multiple files, so that when one opens, the others automatically also open.
-Stapling files is an alternative to moving files into new folders or making multiple copies of the same files from different locations.
+File Stapler is a desktop tool for on either Windows, Linux or Mac operating systems.
+It 'staples' together multiple files, so that when one opens, the others automatically also open.
+Stapling files is an alternative way to find and open files instead of moving them into new folders or making multiple copies of the same files from different locations.

 File Stapler works as simple right click menu.
 Select two or more files, right click and select ‘Staple Files’.
 Now, when you open one, the others will also open.